Application fees for residence permits to live with someone in Sweden

 Your application fee will not be refunded if your application is refused.

-When you apply online, you pay the fee with a credit or debit card in connection with the application.
+When you apply online, you pay the fee with a credit card in connection with the application.
 The same applies if you are applying to extend your permit.
 The card must be enabled for Internet payment.
 Contact your bank for more information.

 Paying at an embassy or consulate-general